volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 });
 ```

-Run the tests to verify that they pass:
+Run the tests to see if they pass:

 ![Unit Tests Run](/img/screenshot-2021-09-19-at-10.05.42.png "Unit Tests Run")

-Great, we just tested our **add(x, y)** function and we can move on to the next feature... but hey, haven't you noticed that we copied a lot of code unnecessarily?
+Great, we just tested our **add(x, y)** function and can move on to the next feature... but hey, haven't you noticed that we unnecessarily copied a lot of code?

-The only things that change between the tests are arguments and the result.
+The only things that change between tests are the arguments and the result.

-It would be nice to be able to declare all of them in one place and just execute the assertion by iterating over them.
+It would be nice if you could declare them all in one place and just execute the assertion by iterating over it.

 ## Parameterized Tests - Array Syntax

-That's exactly what Jest allows us to do with the Parameterized Tests:
+This is exactly what Jest allows us to do with the Parameterized Tests:

 ```javascript
 describe("add function", () => {